patricklafrance/wmfnext-shell/README.md

 import { createRoot } from "react-dom/client";
 import { registerRemoteModules } from "wmfnext-remote-loader";

-// Instanciate a runtime instance that will be shared among the host and the modules.
-// The runtime contains common functionalities such as routing and navigation services. const runtime = new Runtime({
-    // By default, the shell comes with a basic console logger.
-    // Custom logger can be implemented by implementing the Logger interface.
-    loggers: [new ConsoleLogger()]
-});

 const Remotes: RemoteDefinition[] = [
     {
         url: "http://localhost:8081",
-        // Have to match the name defined in the remote applicatio
+        // The remote name must match the name defined in the remote application
         // Webpack configuration that we'll define later.
         name: "remote1"
     }
 ];

+// Instanciate a runtime instance to share among the host and the modules.
+// The runtime instance will provide functionalities such as routing and navigation. const runtime = new Runtime({
+    // The shell comes with a basic console logger.
+    loggers: [new ConsoleLogger()]
+});

-// Load and register the remote modules at runtime. registerRemoteModules(Remotes, runtime);
+registerRemoteModules(Remotes, runtime);

 const root = createRoot(document.getElementById("root"));